What is the Claims Notice?

 - The Claims Notification is provided by the Trademark Clearinghouse (TMCH).

-In essence, the difference between the Claims Notice and Claims Notification is who the information is send to.
+In essence, the difference between the Claims Notice and Claims Notification is who the information is sent to.

 What to do if you receive a Claims Notice?